gjanders/decrypt2/README.md

 Returns a reverse-endian base64 decoded string.

 `zlib_inflate()`
 Returns zlib.decompress() inflated bytes.
-The window size (wbits) must be provided.
+Default window size of -15 (raw inflate) is used if a wbits value is not provided.

+`zlib_deflate()`
+Returns zlib.compress() deflated bytes.
+Default level of -1 (currently 6) and window size of -15 (raw deflate) if values are not provided.

 _Note: you must use **single quotes** around the strings._

 # Function Arguments
 ## Strings
 Strings can be specified by encapsulating values in apostrophes (single quote).
-Strings accept Pythonic escape sequences, so hexadecimal and octal values can be specified with \xhh and \ooo respectively.
+Strings accept Pythonic escape sequences, so hexadecimal and octal values can be specified with `\xhh` and `\ooo` respectively.
+Unicode values can be expressed as `\u0000` or `\U00000000`

 `'This is a valid string'`

 `'This is also \x61 valid string.'`

 Quotation marks (double quotes) **cannot** be used.